Skip to content

 Executions

-Each schedule run produces a schedule execution record with per-step progress.
+Each schedule run produces a Schedule Execution record with per-step progress.
 Active and historical executions can be listed, retrieved, and (for active ones) cancelled.

-A schedule execution typically appears as a parent activity with one child activity per step; this lets you walk down a schedule's execution tree from a single high-level record into the per-step detail.
+A Schedule Execution typically appears as a parent activity with one child activity per step; this lets you walk down a schedule's execution tree from a single high-level record into the per-step detail.

 Enabled flag